‘On-the-go’ Be it eating, working or simply talking on-the-go, the phrase is only growing in popularity with modern technology. With

 Especially if you have any awards or achievements, such as ‘Salesperson of the Month’.
 This will only further show that you have a great track record.

-Now that you are well-aware of the popular telesales job interview questions and answers, you too can ace any telesales interview you apply for.
+With this article, you are now well-aware of the popular telesales job interview questions and answers.
+And, you too can ace any telesales interview you apply for.